Elenadr/Comptia-recap/README.md

 ## General concepts

+* protocols that
+offer authentication, authorization, and

+accounting (AAA) services to the network.
+Remember that RADIUS, DIAMETER, and
+TACACS+ offer AAA services.
+* WPA2 uses CCMP with AES as the symmetric encryption algorithm for data privacy, while WPA uses TKIP.
+* SAML Security Assertion Markup Language is an XML standard that is designed to allow systems to exchange authentication and authorization information.
+This is often used with identity federation and claims-based authentication. uses SAML tokens and federation services for SSO (single sign-on) applications.
+* POP3 and IMAP4 are the
+Internet protocols for reading e-mail, whereas SMTP is the Internet protocol for sending e-mail.
+* Simple Network Management Protocol v3 (SNMPv3) This version should be used over earlier versions of SNMP because it provides authentication and communication encryption features.
+SNMP is used for monitoring and managing devices on the network, such as routers and switches.
+* Secure Copy Protocol (SCP) is responsible for copying files from a remote server to the local system over a secure connection, ensuring that data in transit is kept confidential.
 * **NetFlow** is a network protocol developed by Cisco for collecting IP traffic information and monitoring network flow.
 By analyzing NetFlow data, you can get a picture of network traffic flow and volume.
 Netflow is a Cisco propietary solition to monitor traffic thst psddrd through s router.

 * **Geo-tagging** Verify whether the application is using any geo-tagging features that store geographical identifying information with media such as photos or video.
 This could be a privacy concern, as physical location could be determined from this geo-